Common Florida Ants: Identification and Prevention Guide

 Fire Ants

-Identification: Reddish-brown color, 1/8 to 1/4 inch long, aggressive behavior near nests.
+Identification: Reddish-brown, about 1/8 to 1/4 inch long, aggressive near the nest.

 Ghost Ants

-Identification: Tiny (1/16 inch), dark head with pale body, found near moisture sources.
+Identification: About 1/16 inch, dark head with a pale body, often near sinks and counters.

 Carpenter Ants

-Identification: Large (1/4 to 1/2 inch), black or reddish-black, often found near wood damage.
+Identification: Large, 1/4 to 1/2 inch, black or reddish-black, sometimes near wood with moisture damage.

 Sugar Ants (Odorous House Ants)